keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 First, we need to create [KeptnMetric](https://keptn.sh/stable/docs/reference/crd-reference/metric/) and [KeptnMetricsProvider](https://keptn.sh/stable/docs/reference/crd-reference/metricsprovider/) resources in our cluster.
-Thes two resources contain a simple query for fetching `response time` of the `podtato-head` application microservice as well as configuration for the metrics provider supplying the data.
+These two resources contain a simple query for fetching `response time` of the `podtato-head` application microservice as well as configuration for the metrics provider supplying the data.

 ```yaml